Our insider’s guide to the proper Thanksgiving golf outing

 So it’s cool to break out the Patrick Reed “ssshh” after sinking a birdie putt?

 I thought you said your sister’s boyfriend was the dolt.

 Fair enough.
 Keep it to nine holes or stretch it to 18?

-We aren't advocating to get liquored up, but there's nothing wrong with carrying a Thermos with a little spiked cider or enjoying a Pumpkin Ale.
+By no means are we advocating getting liquored up, yet there's nothing wrong with dabbling in the spirits.
+(True story: The Pilgrims and Wampanoag Indians shared a Thermos filled a spiked cider.
+Look it up.)
 It will likely be a tad nippy out; putting that beer coat on is almost a matter of health.

 Thanksgiving dinner might look a little different this year, and like we said, the golf course is a safe place to gather with your loved ones.
 Just keep in mind that conversation with your friends and family, particularly after a few drinks, can occasionally get schismatic, especially in these times, so table any political discourse during your round.
 Rolling back the ball should be the most divisive topic broached; even then, proceed with caution (particularly if your family member works for the USGA).